-Your ReSound LiNX 3D hearing aid can be controlled from your smart phone or ReSound Remote Control.
-However, in some areas you may be requested to turn off wireless communication.
+Your LiNX 3D hearing aid allows you to control it from your smartphone or ReSound Remote Control.
+However, in some areas you are requested to turn off wireless communication.

 Follow these steps to turn off wireless mode:

 - 1. For each hearing aid, open and close (open-close, open-close, open-close) the battery door three times within a 10-second period. - 2.
 Double-dings for ten seconds (ภภภ etc.) indicate that your hearing aid is in Flight mode.